ems305/dotfiles/README.md

 Dotfiles
 ========

-My configuration files to get my system just the way I like it.
+Configuration files to get my system the way I like it.

 Installation
 ------------